PrincetonUniversity/multi_gpu_training/02_pytorch_ddp/README.md

 - the execution time is too long with a single GPU
 - the model is too large to fit on a single GPU

 The more GPUs you request for a Slurm job, the longer the queue time will be.
-Learn how to conduct a [scaling analysis](https://researchcomputing.princeton.edu/support/knowledge-base/scaling-analysis).
+Learn how to conduct a [scaling analysis](https://researchcomputing.princeton.edu/support/knowledge-base/scaling-analysis) to find the optimal number of GPUs.

 ## Overall Idea of Distributed Data Parallel